mbudisic/pstuts-rag/ANSWER.md

 | Factual Correctness    | 0.654          | 0.598           | -0.056            |
 | Context Entity Recall  | 0.636          | 0.636           | 0.000             |

+Additionally, statistical significance of changes `Base -> FT` and `FT -> SOTA` was assessed.

+**Overall conclusion is that all of these models perform similarly.**
+This can likely be attributed to the size of contexts (transcript for each video is fairly small) and their relative diversity, so even the two base models correctly identified the appropriate context and fine-tuning did not bring much benefit.

+The Hugging Face live demo runs the fine-tuned model.

 *(Note: These are mean scores. `Factual Correctness` is `factual_correctness(mode=f1)` in the notebook.)*

-## 7.2.
-Conclusions on Fine-Tuned Performance  🚀:

-*   **Impact of Fine-Tuning:**
-    *   **Faithfulness (+0.027):** ✅ A slight improvement, suggesting answers from the fine-tuned model are marginally more grounded in the retrieved context.
-    *   **Answer Relevancy (-0.095):** 📉 Surprisingly, relevancy decreased.
-While the FT model found technically similar content (e.g., Photoshop jargon), the LLM's answer framing may have become less aligned with user intent versus the base model.
-    *   **Context Recall (No Change):** 🤷‍♂️ Retrieval ability remained static.
-The notebook suggests this might be due to short video transcripts fitting into few chunks, where even base embeddings perform well.
-    *   **Factual Correctness (-0.056):** 📉 This also saw a decrease, which is concerning and counter-intuitive for a fine-tuning step aimed at domain specificity.
-*   **Overall Assessment of Fine-Tuning:** 🤔 Mixed results for `Snowflake/snowflake-arctic-embed-s` fine-tuning.
-Faithfulness slightly up, but answer relevancy and factual correctness surprisingly dropped.
-Context recall was unchanged (likely due to data nature).
-The notebook concludes embedding model tuning isn't the prime optimization spot here. 🎯
-*

 # 8. Future changes

 *   **Expected Changes & Future Improvements:**
     1.  **Re-evaluate Fine-Tuning Strategy: 🤔** Given results, embedding fine-tuning needs review.
 This could involve:
-        *   Trying a different base model (larger, better transfer learning on small datasets).
         *   Augmenting the fine-tuning dataset or using different data generation strategies.
-        *   Adjusting fine-tuning hyperparameters.
+        *   Changing the semantic chunking strategy to produce more targeted context which may be especially important on edge devices.
+This could in turn increase the importance of fine tuning.
     2.  **Prompt Engineering: ✍️** Refine LLM agent prompts (supervisor, RAG) for better answer synthesis.
 This could boost factual correctness and relevancy, regardless of embedding model.
     3.  **Advanced RAG Techniques: ✨** Explore methods like re-ranking, query transformations, or HyDE.
 The goal is to improve context quality and relevance for the LLM.
-    4.  **LLM for Generation: 🧠** Experiment with different LLMs for answer generation. `evaluate_rag.ipynb` uses `gpt-4.1-nano` (RAG) and `gpt-4.1-mini` (evaluator); `app.py` uses `gpt-4.1-mini`.
+    4.  **LLM for Generation: 🧠** Experiment with different LLMs for answer generation. `evaluate_rag.ipynb` uses `gpt-4.1-nano` (RAG - for efficiency) and `gpt-4.1-mini` (evaluator); `app.py` uses `gpt-4.1-mini`.
 Consistency or a more powerful model might improve results.
-    5.  **Iterative Evaluation: 🔁** Keep using RAGAS on the golden dataset.
-This will meticulously track each change's impact.

-This concludes the update to `ANSWER.md` based on your instructions.
+    5. A more complex agent team.
+Possibilities:

+       - LLM that writes queries for tools based on previous messages,
+       - Writing team that can develop a presentation based on the produced research results.
+       - A "highlighter" that can identify the object of discussion in the frame and circle it.

+ -  6. A more complex ingestion pipeline, that is able to transcribe and OCR videos even when they are not accompanied by the transcripts.